Peptara LabsPEPTARA LABS

 The cardiovascular caution nobody wants to talk about

-The move here is simple and it's non-negotiable in my clinic.
+The move here is simple and it's non-negotiable in clinical settings.
 Know your numbers before you start, not after something goes wrong.
 Blood pressure, a basic metabolic and lipid panel, and an honest look at your personal and family cardiac history.
 Not because these compounds are certain to cause a problem, but because your 40-plus body has a wider range of hidden conditions, and finding one before you start is a very different situation from discovering it in the middle of a protocol.

 When to talk to someone